dakshcs/dakshcs/README.md

 ## on stats

-commit counts and green squares aren't a proxy for good work — when a metric becomes the target, it stops measuring anything useful. see [Goodhart's Law](https://en.wikipedia.org/wiki/Goodhart%27s_law) if that needs backing up.
+commit counts and green squares aren't a proxy for good work. when a metric becomes the target, it stops measuring anything useful. see [Goodhart's Law](https://en.wikipedia.org/wiki/Goodhart%27s_law) if that needs backing up.

 **tl;dr:** don't evaluate code by the metadata around it.